zlogic/mendix-docs/content/en/docs/deployment/on-premises-design/ms-windows/deploy-mendix-ha-on-windows-in-microsoft-azure.md

 4. Click **Close** on both screens to return to the Service Console.

-More information on the cluster leader and slave roles can be found in the [Cluster Leader and Cluster Slaves](/refguide/clustered-mendix-runtime/#cluster-leader-follower) section of *Clustered Mendix Runtime*.
+More information on the cluster leader and follower roles can be found in the [Cluster Leader and Cluster Followers](/refguide/clustered-mendix-runtime/#cluster-leader-follower) section of *Clustered Mendix Runtime*.

 ## Configuring the Azure Load Balancer